Anal Cunt: New material, Putnam's death, and permanent dissolution (2010–2011)

 In April 2010, Putnam announced that the new album was almost completed.
 The album was delayed due to Josh Martin being in jail (for a third time).
 The lead guitar tracks were recorded when he was released.
 On May 11, 2010, Putnam announced that the band decided to split the new recording into two albums.
 The "cock rock songs" would be released on an album called Fuckin' A in a style similar to that of Mötley Crüe's debut Too Fast for Love, and the noisegrind songs would be released on an album called Wearing Out Our Welcome, which would also feature backing vocals from members of the Raunchous Brothers, Vaginal Jesus, and Mudoven.
-On June 22, 2010, Putnam completed Fuckin' A. The songs "Fuck Yeah" and "Cranking My Band's Demo on a Box at the Beach" were released on Myspace Music.
+On June 22, 2010, Putnam completed Fuckin' A. The songs "Fuck Yeah" and "Cranking My Band's Demo on a Box at the Beach" were released on MySpace Music.
 On June 24, 2010, Seth Putnam announced on the Anal Cunt Myspace blog that guitarist Josh Martin "is out of A.C.".
 Putnam continued by stating that the band would play and record as a two-piece outfit.
 Fuckin' A was released on January 11, 2011.
 At the same time, it was announced that Josh Martin was once again back in Anal Cunt, after only two shows performed as a two-piece.
 In April 2011 Anal Cunt embarked on what would be their final tour.
 The last show was on April 30, 2011, in Cleveland.

 On June 11, 2011, the band's frontman and founder Seth Putnam died of a suspected heart attack, ending the band.

 A compilation CD of obscure Anal Cunt releases was announced in 2009 and was planned to be released by Wicked Sick Records (Seth Putnam's label).
 In October 2011 it was announced to be a two-CD set entitled The Old Testament.
 It is a re-release of The Early Years 1988–1991 with a new cover, liner notes penned by Putnam, the band's first demo (which was never before heard by anyone outside Anal Cunt and two girls that visited Putnam's house and were in the room when the recording was made), and tracks from Anal Cunt's final rehearsal session in 1991.
 It was released in November 2011 by Relapse Records.

 Former guitarist Josh Martin died on May 28, 2018, after accidentally falling off an escalator and hitting his head on a table at the Providence Place mall in Rhode Island.

+In 2020, Morse and Ordonez formed Burt Bacharach, a grindcore duo with a similar style to early AxCx but with radical left-wing lyrics.

-Musical style and controversy
+Musical style

 Anal Cunt has been categorized as grindcore, noisecore, noisegrind and hardcore.